-- 276 Subject to Subsection 276(2), the total combined width of all cantilevered and (1) recessed portions within any streetwall that have a depth of 2.0 metres or greater shall not exceed 30% of the width of the streetwall. - (2) Cantilevered and recessed portions described in Subsection 276(1) shall include portals, but exclude balconies and recessed pedestrian entrances.
+- 276 (1) Subject to Subsection 276(2), the total combined width of all cantilevered and recessed portions within any streetwall that have a depth of 2.0 metres or greater shall not exceed 30% of the width of the streetwall. - (2) Cantilevered and recessed portions described in Subsection 276(1) shall include portals, but exclude balconies and recessed pedestrian entrances.

-- 278 (1) Subject to Subsection 278(2), a ground floor shall be established along any streetline or transportation reserve. - (2) On a corner lot, for any streetwall along a streetline or transportation reserve that has an average finished grade that exceeds a slope greater than 8%, extended across the entire width of the streetwall, the requirements for a ground floor do not apply. - (3) A ground floor shall have a minimum required depth of 3.0 metres, as measured from any exterior wall of any main building that is facing a streetline or a transportation reserve. - (4) Subject to Subsection 278(6), each ground floor required shall, for no less than 70% of each streetwall: - (a) subject to Section 74, commence no lower than 0.6 metre below the streetline grade; and - (b) subject to Subsection 278(5), commence no higher than 0.6 metre above the streetline grade. - (5) In the event of a conflict between the coastal elevation requirements of Section 74 and Clause 278(4)(b), Clause 278(4)(b) shall not apply. - (6) The ground floor of a grade-related dwelling unit use shall: - (a) subject to Section 74, commence no lower than 1.5 metres below the streetline grade; and
+- 278 (1) Subject to Subsection 278(2) and excluding 100-Series Highways, as shown on Schedule 52 (RC-Oct 26/22;E-Nov 11/22), a ground floor shall be established along anystreetline or transportation reserve. - (2) On a corner lot, for any streetwall along a streetline or transportation reserve that has an average finished grade that exceeds a slope greater than 8%, extended across the entire width of the streetwall, the requirements for a ground floor do not apply. - (3) A ground floor shall have a minimum required depth of 3.0 metres, as measured from any exterior wall of any main building that is facing a streetline or a transportation reserve. - (4) Subject to Subsection 278(6), each ground floor required shall, for no less than 70% of each streetwall: - (a) subject to Section 74, commence no lower than 0.6 metre below the streetline grade; and - (b) subject to Subsection 278(5), commence no higher than 0.6 metre above the streetline grade. - (5) In the event of a conflict between the coastal elevation requirements of Section 74 and Clause 278(4)(b), Clause 278(4)(b) shall not apply.

-- (b) commence no higher than 1.5 metres above the streetline grade. - (7) Subject to Subsection 278(8) and excluding a low-density dwelling use or a grade-related dwelling unit use, the minimum required ground floor height shall be 3.5 metres. - (8) The ground floor height required in Subsection 278(7) may be reduced where one of the following conditions applies: - the ground floor height of an addition is equal to or greater than the (a) ground floor height of the existing main building; or - for a proposed main building on a registered heritage property, the (b) ground floor heights of abutting main buildings along the same streetline are such that the required ground floor height of the proposed main building would be inconsistent with the abutting main buildings.
+- (6) The ground floor of a grade-related dwelling unit use shall: - (a) subject to Section 74, commence no lower than 1.5 metres below the streetline grade; and - (b) commence no higher than 1.5 metres above the streetline grade. - (7) Subject to Subsection 278(8), the minimum required ground floor height shallbe 3.5 metres. - (8) The ground floor height required in Subsection 278(7) may be reduced where one of the following conditions applies: - (a) the ground floor height of an addition is equal to or greater than the ground floor height of the existing main building; or - (b) for a proposed main building on a registered heritage property, the ground floor heights of abutting main buildings along the same streetline are such that the required ground floor height of the proposed main building would be inconsistent with the abutting main buildings.